 20D Sil/PEU Polyester

 The X-Mid uses a 20 denier polyester fabric for the fly and floor, which is sil/PEU coated.
-20 denier (or 20D) refers to the thread weight, where lightweight tents range from 7-30D.
-At 20D, the X-Mid is a bit more durable than most lightweight tents from mainstream companies (e.g. Big Agnes, MSR) which are typically 10-15D, but it’s still a light fabric and needs to be treated responsibly.
-We think 20D fabric is a nice well rounded choice because it is a durable enough to use without a groundsheet if you use proper care (e.g. checking camp spots for sharp sticks and rocks).
-Lighter fabrics such as 10D commonly require a groundsheet and thus a 10D tents may appear lighter, but it ends up just as heavy and more complicated when you add that.
+Denier (or “D”) refers to the thread weight (in grams per 9km), where lightweight tents range from 7-30D.
+At 20D, the X-Mid fabric is a bit more durable than most lightweight tents from mainstream companies (e.g., Big Agnes, MSR), which are typically 10-15D, but it’s still a light fabric and needs to be treated with some care.
+We think 20D fabric is a well-rounded choice because it is durable enough to use on most surfaces without a groundsheet with proper care (e.g., checking camp spots for sharp sticks and rocks).
+In contrast, lighter floors such as 10D commonly require a groundsheet and thus ends up just as heavy and more complicated when you add that.
 30D is a good choice too, but we can save some weight with 20D, and it holds up well.

 Polyester vs Nylon